arm61/sim_vs_trad/README.md

 ## Acknowledgements

 A. R. M. is grateful to the University of Bath and Diamond Light Source for co-funding a studentship (Studentship Number STU0149).

 ## Project Organization

     .
     ├── AUTHORS.md
     ├── LICENSE         # CC-BY-SA-4.0
     ├── README.md       # You are here
-    ├── Snakefile             # Makefile to outline workflow ├── output               # Files and data output by analysis scripts ├── config               # requirements.txt file
+    ├── Snakefile       # Makefile to outline workflow ├── bin           # Some python scripts
+    ├── output          # Files and data output by analysis scripts │   ├── simulation
+    │   └── traditional
+    ├── config          # requirements.txt file
     ├── notebooks       # Notebooks for analysis
+    │   ├── simulation
+    │   └── traditional
     ├── reports         # Paper and ESI
     │   └── figures
     └── models          # mol_vol.py custom model for refnx